tuh8888/Dep2Rel/PITCHME.md

 @snap[west span-50]
 @ul[](false)
-- Can we make enough gold standard data?
+- Gold standard data &rarr; not a lot
 - How many relations are there?
 @ulend
 @snapend